This post may contain affiliate links. Please read my disclosure for more information.

 It would be easier to live on $15 dollars an hour if you were in a state with a low cost of living and no state income tax.

 There is no state income tax on earned income in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+So, if you want to make your annual salary go further you might consider living in these states.

 To determine whether $15 hourly is a livable yearly salary for you, compare your results to the median monthly rent or the average cost of living in your state.